Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-09-18 Recursive Subcircuits
+I think I've recursive subckts working.
+I needed to add node aliases for all subckt ports as I'm decending, so if I'm connecting to a port above, I can get the `NodeId`.

+Need to add support for all devices, and tidy up tests and clippy, and I think that's 0.8.0

 ## 2023-09-17 Subcircuits
 Node names don't have to be integers any more.